South West England Vintage Television Museum

 Baird Model M712 Dual Standard Chassis TV

 This set is a 1963 Bush CVB100 625-Line PAL experimental colour set.
-I bought it from an excellent chap called Jamie, whose father, Alan George Prout, was one of the original team that decided on PAL as the colour system for the UK.
-The chassis is a single standard unit of Rank's own design, and it uses some odd rebadged American valves as well as an American 21" RCA 21FBP22 shadowmask tube.
+The chassis is a single standard unit of Rank's own design, and it uses some odd rebadged American valves in the line output stage as well as an American 21" RCA 21FBP22 shadowmask tube.
 This particular type of tube, which was also used in the Philips 21KX100 range as well as countless American sets, didn't have any implosion protection and so the set had a thick sheet of glass to protect the viewer.
 This set also uses a Telefunken chroma delay line in the Deluxe-PAL decoder, although the decoder design is Rank's own.
-Physically, the set is astonishingly well made, and looks like a real labour-of-love.
-The chassis are all hand made and the circuits which aren't hard-wired are put together using "Pinboard".
+Physically, the set is astonishingly well made, the chassis are all hand made and the circuits which aren't hard-wired are put together using "Pinboard".
 Click on the photo for a bigger view.

 Bush Model CVB100 625-Line PAL experimental Colour TV